SatyaAddanki/net-interviewing-project-v2/README.md

 we need to make sure only 500 euro need to be add for multiple cameras in an order

 ## Task 5 [FEATURE 3]:
-Create an endpoint that will add surcharge rates to the Product types endpoint we need to fetch the surcharge rate of the respective product type from product type endpoint and add to the insurance value in insurance endpoint
+Create an endpoint that will add surcharge rates to the Product types api we need to fetch the surcharge rate of the respective product type from product type endpoint and add to the insurance value in insurance endpoint